 Please bring your own clothes hangers, sheets, blankets, towels, washcloths, bath mat, soap, and toiletries.
 It’s also a good idea to include lamps for your desk and bedside, a nightlight if needed, a wastebasket, extension cords, and a power strip.

 Don’t forget your Bible, notebooks, pens, computer, and whatever else you need to complete any writing assignments throughout the week.
-Make sure you have plenty of paper and an extra cartridge for your printer.
+Make sure you have plenty of paper.
+Some people choose to bring their own printer, but it is not necessary.
 Don’t panic if you forget something, however, as there are stores within easy driving distance.
 Wireless Internet access is available in the apartments and in the classroom building.
 The college also allows conferees to use its computer lab during business hours.

 Please also bring multiple copies of your published books for the consignment table, manuscripts to show to editors, used books—especially used writing books—for the used books sale, plus an empty tote bag to carry home purchases and freebies.
-It’s a good idea to bring several copies of any manuscript you plan to share in a critique group.
-There will be a chance for you to read a short piece of your work aloud as well during our “Got Talent” program.
 We will be extremely grateful if you also remember to pack a quality item or two for the Great St. Davids Auction.
 You will find more information about the auction below.

 Go to our registration page to sign-up for our conference.
-Early Bird Pricing ends May 2nd.
-Conference check-in begins Wednesday, June 21, at 1 p.m. in the lobby of the Colonial Hall Apartments.
+Early Bird Pricing ends May 2nd and regular priced registration ends June 8th.
+Conference check-in begins Wednesday, June 20, at 1 p.m. in the lobby of the Colonial Hall Apartments.
 Commuters may either sign-in at that time or pick up their registration materials between 8:30 and 9 a.m.
 Thursday through Saturday at the conference bookstore in the Hall of Arts and Letters.

 If you are a first-time St. Davids conferee, we welcome you!
 We have established a contact program we call the Timothy Program for first-time conferees, to help make your life during the conference week a little easier.
 We try to match you with an experienced writer/conferee (your “Paul”) who shares your writing interests and can answer your questions.
 If you are new to St. Davids, Anne Murphy will be in touch prior to the conference to connect you with your Paul.
 If you are a returning conferee who’d like to help someone learn the ropes, please send an e-mail to Janyce Brawn at email@example.com.